With a plethora of video editing tools out there, beginners can get confused about the right software for editing.

-Be it advanced editing, getting film look of your choice using color grading, sound design, visual effects, compositing, animation – you name it, you have the tool and tutorial to execute it in your computer!
+Be it advanced editing, getting the film look of your choice using color grading, sound design, visual effects, compositing, animation – you name it, you have the tool and tutorial on executing it on your computer!

-(But then each of them have their own monthly subscription fee).
+(But then each of them has its own monthly subscription fee).

 3. Resize Any Panel to Your Wish